EnzoBnl/enzobnl/spark.md

 Spark is may be able to deal with any size of input data, even with one having poor partitioning with sizes completely exceeding the execution memory of your executors: **It is an "in-memory as possible" engine that tries to work in memory but when it becomes impossible it *spills* data to disk**.
 This is the theory, but in practice you will face evil OOMs (`OutOfMemoryError`s): This is because Spark's data are not just RDDs: There are many **auxiliary data structures in memory ** that are used by Spark and that may grow with partitions sizes, potentially leading to OOMs.

+An Intel's article says about number of partitions

 ### 1) "all is right" scenarios
 If no complex operators like *sort* or *join* are involved, a simple `range` followed by a repartitioning manipulating all along **a single partition of more than 10GB** with an **executor memory of 1GB** will work just **fine**:
 ```scala